javalsai/lidm/README.md

 * desktop's file `TryExec` key
 * Save last selection
 * Show/hide passwd switch
-* Config parsing, it's fully customizable, but everything hardcoded for now :)
 * Long sessions, strings, usernames, passwords... they will just overflow or f\*ck your terminal, I know it and I don't know if I'll fix it.

 ## Forget it